Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 The Bottom Line for Mac Contractors

 If you are starting fresh in 2026, pick a tool that treats Mac as a first-class platform and not as a "we have a web version, sort of" afterthought.
 Easy Takeoffs is what we built for this.
 It runs natively in your browser on Mac, syncs to your iPad with full Apple Pencil support, and handles the takeoff workflow that 90% of contractors actually need without enterprise pricing.
-Two-week free trial, no credit card required, full feature access.
+14-day free trial, no credit card required, full feature access.
 Get started for free and pull your first measurement in the next 15 minutes.

 If you want to compare alternatives, our comparison hub covers Easy Takeoffs against Bluebeam, PlanSwift, STACK, and Procore with side-by-side feature breakdowns.
 Our Mac platform guide goes deeper on the technical workflow, browser support, and Apple Silicon performance.
 For broader takeoff context, see our comparison of takeoff software for small contractors, step-by-step guide to measuring a PDF, and trade-specific takeoff guides for drywall, concrete, roofing, electrical, plumbing, and HVAC.